 The 60-second version

 Wasaga Beach is divided into six numbered “Areas” running roughly west-to-east along 14 km of freshwater shoreline.
 Walking or jogging the full Area 1 to Area 6 route is the longest contiguous soft-sand training surface in Ontario.
 The full route is 13.7 km one-way (so 27.4 km out-and-back if you don’t shuttle).
 For a beginner-friendly soft-sand introduction, Area 1 to Area 3 (5.2 km one-way) is the sweet spot — walkable, scenic, with washroom access at both ends.
-Soft sand burns roughly 1.6× the calories of pavement at the same pace and recruits the calf, deep stabilisers, and arch musculature in a way no road run does.
+Soft sand burns roughly 1.6× the calories of pavement at the same pace1 and recruits the calf, deep stabilisers, and arch musculature in a way no road run does.
 The single biggest fitness mistake is doing the whole 14 km on day one — soft sand at first exposure causes calf and Achilles soreness for 5-7 days.
 Build into it.

 How the six Areas are laid out

 Wasaga Beach’s six numbered Areas run east-to-west along Beach Drive.
 Area 1 is the westernmost (closest to Mosley Street and the main commercial strip).
 Areas 2 through 5 are progressively further east, with Area 6 being the easternmost developed access point near the New Wasaga (Allenwood) end.
-The numbering is municipal and well-signed.
+The numbering is municipal and well-signed.3

 Distance approximations between the parking-lot access points (point-to-point along the shoreline):